ryman1/keeweb-wiki/YubiKey.md

 ## Challenge-response

 This mode is used to store a component of master key on a YubiKey.
-The implementation is compatible with [KeeChallenge](https://github.com/brush701/keechallenge) plugin, [KeePassXC](https://keepassxc.org/docs/#faq-yubikey-2fa), and many other apps.
+The implementation is compatible with [KeeChallenge](https://github.com/brush701/keechallenge) plugin for KeePass, [KeePassXC](https://keepassxc.org/docs/#faq-yubikey-2fa), and many other apps.

 Yubico: https://www.yubico.com/products/services-software/personalization-tools/challenge-response/
 KeePass: https://keepass.info/help/kb/yubikey.html